1971–72 FA Cup: Second round proper

 The matches were scheduled for Saturday, 11 December 1971.
 Six matches were drawn, one of which required a second replay.

 Third round proper

 The 44 First and Second Division clubs entered the competition at this stage.
 The matches were scheduled for Saturday, 15 January 1972; the tie between Newcastle United and Hereford United at Newcastle was twice postponed because of a waterlogged pitch on which snow had fallen.
 Ten matches were drawn, each of which was settled by a single replay.
 The replay between Hereford and Newcastle, also the subject of several postponements and eventually played on the day scheduled for the fourth round ties, was voted "best FA Cup tie ever" in a 2007 poll hosted in The Observer newspaper.
+It was the first time a First Division club had been eliminated from the competition by non-league opponents since Sunderland's shock loss to Yeovil Town in 1948–49.

 Fourth round proper

-The matches were scheduled for Saturday, 5 February 1972; Hereford United, unable to play their third-round replay until this date, played their match later that week.
+The matches were scheduled for Saturday, 5 February 1972; Hereford United, unable to complete their third-round replay until this date, played their match later that week (and the subsequent replay early the following week).
 Five matches were drawn, of which one required a second replay.
+After their heroics in the previous round, Hereford was the last non-league club left in the competition.